 The absolute value of the aggregate across all network levels and over the period 2005/2006 to 2014/2015 of any negative numbers obtained when “New connections & customer specific reinforcement” less “Customer contributions (directs) for connections” for connections at each network level in the FBPQ (worksheet LR1) is calculated, divided by 10.

-The revenues allocated to each network level are then rescaled by the estimated number of units flowing through each network level, loss adjusted to LV.
+The revenues allocated to each network level are then rescaled by the estimated number of units flowing through each network level in the charging year, loss adjusted to LV.
 The result is denoted by "Revenue to share per unit", for each network level.
 The Revenue not to share is re-scaled by all units flowing into the DNO Party’s EHV network, loss adjusted to LV; the result is denoted as "Revenue not to share per unit".

-The DNO Party calculates the number of units flowing through each network level, loss-adjusted to LV, in two steps.
+The DNO Party calculates the number of units flowing through each network level in the charging year, loss-adjusted to LV, in two steps.

 The first step is to calculate adjustment factors for units distributed at LV, at HV and at EHV and 132kV in respect of each of the LV, HV and EHV and 132kV levels.